 Currently the best method for generating preoperative brain maps, the scan helps neurosurgeons determine the best surgical approach.
 Because a MEG scan pinpoints the affected area of the brain, the total amount of brain tissue removed during surgery is limited and very accurate.

 This test requires no injections and is an entirely painless procedure for both children and adults.
 A MEG scan must be ordered by a physician.
-The MEG Center at The Nebraska Medical Center is a nationwide leader in clinical MEG mapping.
+The MEG Center at Nebraska Medicine is a nationwide leader in clinical MEG mapping.

 The MEG scanner is most commonly used for: